 Death By Chocolate Cake

 For my 5th time making this death by chocolate cake, I made the recipe as written for my dinner club.
-As this is a long, detailed recipe, I’m going to encourage you all to buy Death by Chocolate: The Last Word on a Consuming Passion.
-Make sure to allot a couple days to put this stunning dessert together.
+As this is a long, detailed recipe, I’m going to encourage you all to buy (affiliate link) Death by Chocolate: The Last Word on a Consuming Passion.
+Make sure to allow a couple of days to put this stunning dessert together.
 Chocoholics will not be disappointed!!!

 I’d never try to make this masterpiece all in one day.
 Way too daunting.
 I’d recommend making all the components over three days, starting with the brownie layer and finishing the day before you plan to serve by assembling.
 Here’s my planning list:

-- Early in the week, make the shopping list.
-Tally up all the eggs, chocolate and cream and make sure your kitchen is stocked.
+- PRO-Tip: Early in the week, make the shopping list.
+Tally up all the eggs, chocolate, and cream and make sure your kitchen is stocked.

 - Two to three days before assembly, make the brownie layer.
 Cool, wrap well and either freeze or refrigerate.
 Just remember to defrost before slicing and assembling.